 Parenting Time and Child Support

 Every parent is entitled to some parenting time.
-A parent should never be denied parenting time unless the parent is considered dangerous to the child, the child’s parent or legal guardian or themselves.
-It would be unfair for the child to have to live with a destructive parent.
+A parent should never be denied parenting time unless it is considered dangerous to the child, the child’s parent, legal guardian, or themselves.
+It would be unfair for the child to live with a destructive parent.
 It would also be unfair to the parent who is considered to be the safer of the two parents.
-As a parent you should always be able to have parenting time with your child unless you are an unstable and volatile parent.
+As a parent, you should always be able to have parenting time with your child unless you are an unstable and volatile parent.
 Whether the parent is safe for the child to have visitation (parenting time) with them is determined by the court judge.

 During this complicated procedure, it is necessary to continue to be positive parents and have a healthy parent-parent relationship.
 If you have struggled with the other parent in the past, being forward-looking will bring out the positivity in the child as they are going through this extremely difficult time in their lives.
 It will allow them to have a better attitude during this process.
 Having a positive child will make a drastic difference for the child’s parents.